Skip to content

 Real time drawing means the session is genuinely shared

 Every stroke appears on every collaborator's canvas the instant it's drawn.
-The whiteboard session is not a screen share where one person drives it's a shared surface where every participant draws simultaneously and sees every other participant's cursor in real time.
+It's not a screen share where one drives, it's a shared surface.

 Fullscreen gives the canvas the focus it deserves